muchimi/JoystickGremlinEx/docs/usage.md

 ### Default value

 When a state is defined, it can be given, at profile start, an or or off value.
 When the profile starts, the state wil be initialized to this value.

+Note: As of m76T40, a state can also be set using the new profile start/stop mappings in the Mode/Profile device via the *map to state* actions.

 ### Setting a state